Family wildlife luxury tour in Madagascar

 By visiting these sites (all entrance fees are included in your luxury tour), you are supporting the preservation and conservation of these areas, and indicating to authorities that tourists are interested in protecting Madagascar's incredible natural environments.

-You’ll also stay at Mandrare River Camp and Manafiafy Beach and Rainforest Lodge, which are both fully solar powered.
-In both of these accommodations, you’ll go on sunrise and night walks with local guides, who will help you to view the wildlife in a responsible way (for example, keeping a safe distance and turning off your camera flash).
+You’ll also stay at Mandrare River Camp which is fully solar powered.
+You’ll go on sunrise and night walks with local guides, who will help you to view the wildlife in a responsible way (for example, keeping a safe distance and turning off your camera flash).

 Our UK office takes a leading role in setting the standards for an environmentally friendly work environment.
 We work with local government to recycle our waste and continually look for new ways to be greener, including encouraging travellers to bring reusable water bottles on their holiday.